geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 Integrating your on-premises Active Directory with Azure AD makes your users more productive by providing a common identity for accessing both cloud and on-premises resources.
 However, errors can occur when identity data is synchronized from Windows Server Active Directory (AD DS) to Azure Active Directory (Azure AD).

-For example, two or more objects may have the same value for the **ProxyAddresses** attribute or the **userPrincipalName** attribute in on-premises Active Directory.
+For example, two or more objects may have the same value for the **ProxyAddresses** attribute or the **UserPrincipalName** attribute in on-premises Active Directory.
 There are a multitude of different conditions that may result in synchronization errors.
 Organizations can correct these errors by running the IdFix tool, which performs discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.

-In this task, you will run a script that breaks various Adatum user accounts.
-As part of your Adatum pilot project, you are purposely breaking these identity objects so that you can later run the IdFix tool to see how it will fix them.
-You will run IdFix in the next task.
+In this task, you will run a script that breaks various Adatum on-premises user accounts.
+As part of your Adatum pilot project, you are purposely breaking these identity objects so that you can later run the IdFix tool in the next task to see how it will fix them.

 1. On your Domain Controller VM (LON-DC1), in the Windows PowerShell window, run the following command to change the root source to **C:\labfiles** so that you can access any files from that location: <br/>

-	‎<strong>CD C:\labfiles\ </strong>
+	‎**CD C:\labfiles\**

 2. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
 Setting this policy to Unrestricted enables Holly to load all configuration files and run all scripts.
 At the command prompt, type the following command, and then press Enter:   <br/>